 Three Eagle Hospitality Trust directors resign

-THREE independent directors from Eagle Hospitality Trust (EHT) - Tarun Kataria, Lau Chun Wah and Kelvin Tan - who were among those previously arrested and released on bail, have resigned from the firm's board.
+THREE Eagle Hospitality Trust (EHT) independent directors - Tarun Kataria, Lau Chun Wah and Kelvin Tan - who were among those previously arrested and released on bail, have resigned from the firm's board.

 Some of them currently sit on, or were on the boards of other locally listed companies besides EHT's.